Week 12 NFL picks, predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 12 NFL odds and revealed its NFL score predictions and best NFL picks today

 A 14-game slate is featured in NFL Week 12, including a number of matchups with playoff implications.
-Among the biggest is when the AFC South-leading Indianapolis Colts led by quarterback Daniel Jones face the nine-time defending AFC West champion Kansas City Chiefs and quarterback Patrick Mahomes, The Chiefs have struggled to a 5-5 mark this season, which makes this as close to a must-win situation as can be this far into the season for Kansas City.
+Among the biggest is when the AFC South-leading Indianapolis Colts led by quarterback Daniel Jones face the nine-time defending AFC West champion Kansas City Chiefs and quarterback Patrick Mahomes, The Chiefs have struggled to a 5-5 mark this season, and both the Chiefs and Colts are winless ATS over their last two games.
 A key NFC North battle pits the 4-6 Minnesota Vikings against the 6-3-1 Green Bay Packers.
 The Chiefs are -3.5, while the Packers are favored by 6.5, making them two of the nine home favorites on Sunday and Monday.

 A non-divisional matchup with heavy NFC playoff race implications will be played on Sunday Night Football when the Tampa Bay Buccaneers meet the Los Angeles Rams.
 Los Angeles has won eight of the past 10 meetings, with Tampa Bay pulling out a 16-13 win in the last meeting on Nov.
 6, 2022.
-Sunday's largest spreads are Jets vs. Ravens (-13.5), Seahawks (-13) vs. Titans, Giants vs. Lions (-10.5) and Patriots (-8.5) vs. Bengals.
+Sunday's largest spreads are Jets vs. Ravens (-13.5), Seahawks (-13.5) vs. Titans, Giants vs. Lions (-10.5) and Patriots (-7.5) vs. Bengals, who won't have Ja'Marr Chase (suspension).

 Before making any Week 12 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.